Raxco: Interim ownerships

-Raxco, which had retained its identity, then changed its course from VAX/VMS to the PC/Server world in 2003.
+Raxco then changed its course from VAX/VMS to the PC/Server industry in 2003.

+Raxco closed operations in May, 2024.
+All their standalone products will continue to work, but no product activations will be made, and no updates or support will be offered.
+Subscription-based products will remain functional until their expiration date.

 History

 During the 1980s, using the collective name RAXCO Rabbit Software, the company marketed a series of nine software packages for the VAX:

 Raxco's VAX product line was still active in the 1990s, even as it was building and expanding its PC Product line.
 By 2003 the PC desktop and server market became the company's focus.

 Product line

-Aside from PerfectDisk, the company also markets:
+Aside from PerfectDisk, the company also marketed: